wangkuiyi/k8s-ml/cmu.md

 existing jobs that run the old version.
 This is called *rollout*.
 A similar problem is *rollback* -- if we find that the newly released version has a bug, we need to go back with the old version.
+Kubernetes can take care of both rollout and rollback.

 #### Dynamic and Elastic Scheduling